Serendipity-zyf/TorchInsight/docs/api.md

 ## Utility Functions

-TorchPrint also provides several utility functions that are used internally but can be useful for custom analysis:
+TorchInsight also provides several utility functions that are used internally but can be useful for custom analysis:

 - `count_parameters(module)`: Count the number of parameters in a module.
 - `estimate_memory_usage(module, input_size, output_size)`: Estimate the memory usage of a module in bytes.